takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.73 <br>
+  ・ Changed the specification to play file names other than "Player.log" because it was sometimes possible to specify the wrong log file. <br>
+  ・ Regarding the display of the percentage of qualified players, players who are not included in the headcount calculation are now excluded from the calculation. <br>
+  ・ For the rounds in which the score changes at high speed among the point acquisition rounds, the condition "when a certain number of score changes occur" was added in addition to the drawing to the PlayerList as a percentage. <br>
+  ・ Fixed an issue where the clear percentage was not displayed before the start of a round in creative rounds started in Custom (Private) shows and "Discovery (Beta)". <br>
+  ・ Fixed a problem in which when the pass end or fame boost information displayed during the main screen does not exist in the content, the text indicating that it does not exist is not displayed and is always removed from the display. <br>
+  ・ Fixed a problem that caused a thread error for programs that reset the stage database when the update of the stage database was completed before or after the start of a round. <br>
+  ・ Fixed problem with database not updating properly when starting Fall Guys. <br>
+  ・ Fixed an issue in the Creative Search tool where some fonts were not assigned correctly. <br>
+  ・ In the creative search tool, the specification has been changed to pause drawing until all data acquisition is complete. <br>
+  ・ The Creative Search Tool now supports "\n" text in the description. <br>
+  ・ In the Creative Search Tool, the processing of API communications that require processing has been moved to an external thread, and adjustments have been made so that the operation of Tools does not stop during processing as much as possible. <br>
+  ・ Coordinates related to external display have been adjusted. <br>
+  ・ The in-game font "Titan One", exclusive to Ver 10.8.0, has been adopted and adjusted again. <br>

   ○ 4.99.72 <br>
   ・ Fixed a problem that caused the counting sound to go out of order while searching for a server in a custom (private) show. <br>